 GDP Growth Rate in Norway averaged 0.61 percent from 1978 until 2020, reaching an all time high of 4 percent in the fourth quarter of 1994 and a record low of -2.60 percent in the third quarter of 1987.
 This page provides - Norway GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Norway GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Statistics Norway

-GDP Growth Rate in Norway is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Norway to stand at 0.40 in 12 months time.
-In the long-term, the Norway GDP Growth Rate is projected to trend around 0.50 percent in 2020, according to our econometric models.
+GDP Growth Rate in Norway is expected to be 5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Growth Rate in Norway to stand at 1.50 in 12 months time.
+In the long-term, the Norway GDP Growth Rate is projected to trend around 0.90 percent in 2021 and 0.60 percent in 2022, according to our econometric models.